Deinonychus71/Sma5hMusic/README.md

 2. Adding a lot more debug logging
 3. More cleanup
 4. Loading external mods/resource providers
+5. Add tests against collisions when adding new songs
-5. UI (maybe... don't expect it soon / help much appreciated)
+6. UI (maybe... don't expect it soon / help much appreciated)